openedx/edx-documentation/en_us/ORA2/source/index.rst

 Creating Peer Assessments
 ========================================

 This documentation has moved!
-Please click `Creating Peer Assessments <http://edx.readthedocs.org/projects/edx-open-response-assessments/en/latest/>`_ to see the latest information about peer assessments.
+Please see :ref:`partnercoursestaff:PA Create an ORA Assignment` for the latest information about peer assessments.